Jesus Suffering Fuck!!!

 Diabetes—I’ve read and learned a fair bit about it.
 I might touch on my experiences, but I’m not here to give medical advice.

-On Tues 12th of April, I had a confirmed diagnosis of Mantle Cell Lymphoma.
+On Tuesday, 12th of April, I had a confirmed diagnosis of

-’ve come to believe that writing about my journey—chronicling the ups and downs—might offer some solace.
-If nothing else, it might help me cope with the side effects of treatment, particularly insomnia and cognitive function issues, which have become unwelcome companions.
+I've come to realise that writing about this—documenting the highs and lows—might provide some comfort.
+At the very least, it could help me manage the side effects of treatment, especially insomnia and cognitive challenges, which have become unwelcome companions.

-I also find myself grappling with ideas around fate.
-It’s a belief I lean towards, but one I probably need to unpack further.
-Faith, however, doesn’t come naturally to me.
-That said, I have nothing but respect and admiration for those who find comfort in it.
+I'm also wrestling with thoughts about fate.
+It's a belief I tend to lean towards, but it's one I probably need to explore more.
+Faith doesn't come naturally to me, though I have nothing but respect and admiration for those who find solace in it.

 Organised religion?
-Not for me.
-But I do appreciate certain things—the peaceful stillness of churches, the quiet of graveyards, and the symbolism found in some religious traditions.
+Really, not my Jam.
+However, I do appreciate certain aspects—the peaceful stillness of churches, the tranquility of graveyards, and the symbolism in some religious traditions.

-What’s tested me the most is timing.
-This diagnosis came just as life seemed set for a beautiful chapter with Kerry.
-The sheer unfairness of it all reinforced my belief that any god capable of inflicting suffering on those it supposedly loves isn’t one I can reconcile with compassion or kindness.
+What has tested me the most is timing.
+This diagnosis arrived just as life seemed poised for a more happy chapter with Kerry.
+The sheer unfairness of it all reinforced my belief that any God capable of inflicting suffering on those it supposedly loves isn't one I can reconcile with compassion or kindness.

-I’m not here to pick a fight with theologians.
+I'm not here to argue with theologians.
 If faith brings you comfort, I respect that.
 But divine cruelty?
-That one’s beyond me.
+That's beyond me.

 In the words of Billy Connolly—